 Brook trout are uncommon in New Mexico.
 Most brook trout populations occur in smaller and more difficult to access streams around the state.
-Two more easily accessible streams are Cabresto Creek above Questa and Tecolote Creek near Las Vegas.
-Brook trout may also be found at Cabresto Lake, Hopewell Lake and Cruces Basin Wilderness.
+Cabresto Creek above Questa is an easily accessible place to catch brook trout.
+Brook trout may also be found at Cabresto Lake, Hopewell and Cruces Basin Wilderness.